Zisa, Palermo

-The Zisa is alternatively listed as either a castle or palace, and located in the western area of Palermo, region of Sicily, Italy.
-The edifice was begun around 1165 by an Moorish craftsman under the rule of the Norman conqueror of Sicily, king William I of Sicily.
-It was not finished until 1189, under the rule of William II.
+The Zisa ([ˈdziːza], [ˈtsiːsa]) is a grand 12th-century Norman hunting lodge and summer palace in the western area of Palermo, in the region of Sicily, Italy.
+The edifice was started around 1165 by Arab craftsmen under the rule of the Norman conqueror of Sicily, king William I. It was not finished until 1189, under the rule of William II.
 It is presently open to the public for tours.